Actindo-AG/Documentation/POS/Integration/06a_CreateStoreManually.md

     The following attribute sets have been created:
         - A connection *POS store "Name of new store"*
         - A variant set *Set for POS for "Name of the new store"*
-        - A variant set *Offer option set for POS store "Name of the new store"* <!--- bei meinem letzten Store "Actindo2" hat er den jetzt nicht erstellt??-->
+        - A variant set *Offer option set for POS store "Name of the new store"*

 ## Configure the store details